YaroslavFetisov/Fashion-Fusion-clothing-store/README.md

 # Fashion Fusion Clothing Store

 ## Project Description
 Fashion Fusion is an online clothing store developed as a group project for university.
-The website allows users to browse, search, and purchase clothing items.
+The website allows users to browse and search for clothing items.
 The frontend is built with React, and the backend is powered by Flask.

 ## Prerequisites
 Before you begin, ensure you have the following installed: